 How ECAL works ECAL assesses a person’s breath products.
 This includes information on how much energy a person is using at rest (Resting Metabolic Rate - RMR), what percentage of energy comes from fat or carbohydrate (Respiratory Quotient - RQ) and how efficiently cells are producing energy (Mitochondrial Efficiency).

-For example - while at rest, it’s ideal for the body to derive a high percentage of calories from fat rather than carbohydrate stores.
-Whenever a surplus of carbohydrate is present in the bloodstream, the hormone insulin ensures the body favours the use of glucose ahead of fat stores.
-Using your ECAL results, we can work with you to adjust your diet, to help your body become more efficient at burning its fat stores for fuel and energy.
+For example - while at rest, it’s ideal for the body to derive a high percentage of its energy from fat rather than glucose (carbohydrate) stores.
+Whenever a surplus of glucose is present in the bloodstream, the hormone insulin will influence the body to favour the use of glucose ahead of fat stores.
+Using your ECAL results, we can work with you to adjust your nutrition, to help your body become more metabolically flexible and efficient.

 Taking an ECAL test - what’s involved?
 You’ll be booked for a comprehensive one-hour dietetic assessment with an Accredited Practising Dietitian (you may be eligible for a Medicare or private health insurance rebate) – who’ll go through your history and health goals and take some measurements.
 The ECAL test will cost an extra $50 and will be done during this time.
 It involves a 5-10 minute breath analysis through a mouthpiece.
 Prior to the test you'll be provided with preparation instructions.

 Your ECAL test results will show:

-Resting Metabolic Rate (Calories) – are you eating the right amount?
+Resting Metabolic Rate – are you eating enough to meet your energy needs?

-Fuel Utilisation (Fat vs Glucose) - are you utilising your fat stores for use as energy?
+Fuel Utilisation (Fat vs Glucose) - are you metabolically flexible and able to utilise your fat stores for use as energy?

 Energy Efficiency (%) - How efficient are your cells at creating and using energy?

-We'll then work with you to set dietary goals based on these results.
-It’s recommended to have another ECAL test approximately one month after making dietary changes to track your progress and make any necessary adjustments.
+We'll then work with you to set nutrition goals based on these results.
+It’s recommended to have another ECAL test approximately one month after making any changes to track your progress and make any necessary adjustments.